 Avoid using harsh cleaners on your wood floors, and do NOT use cleaners designed for other flooring materials such as vinyl or tile.
 Products you can try are liquid scratch concealer, wood floor polish, floor wax, and touch-up kits.
 Be sure to read any related instructions on the products before using them and make sure the product is safe for the type of wood and finish you will clean.
 As a thoughtful safety measure, try any cleaning products in an inconspicuous area before applying them over more visible sections.

 Striking hardwood floors add an undeniable presence to your home and taking care of your hardwood flooring investment is the most significant factor in their lasting value.
-If you are in the process of deciding which hardwood floor is the perfect match for your living space or just have questions about your options and hardwood floor maintenance, our Great Western hardwood flooring experts are ready to help at every step of your decision, guide you through our Saint Charles, Retailer ‘state’] showroom, and answer any questions you may have for how to best preserve their immaculate appearance!
+If you are in the process of deciding which hardwood floor is the perfect match for your living space or just have questions about your options and hardwood floor maintenance, our Great Western hardwood flooring experts are ready to help at every step of your decision, guide you through our Naperville, Retailer ‘state’] showroom, and answer any questions you may have for how to best preserve their immaculate appearance!